-Since December 2021, the Group operated a consultancy centre in Zhengzhou, Henan Province to provide overseas education consultation services for students intending to apply for further education abroad and created revenue by collecting consultancy service fees.
+During FY2023, the Group expanded its overseas education consultation services from Zhengzhou, Henan Province to major cities in Mainland China for students intending to apply for further education abroad and created revenue by collecting consultancy service fees.
 The Group typically provides consultancy services for students intending to apply for further education abroad by (i) collecting background and admission information of overseas higher educational institutions, (ii) assisting in formulating overseas study and college application plans, (iii) assisting in making the college applications, and (iv) assisting in making application for student visa.

-In view of the fact that overseas colleges pay more attention to the comprehensive quality of students, during FY2022, the Group commenced to provide extracurricular programmes for personal attainment in sports, arts and dancing targeting children and teenagers.
+In view of the fact that overseas colleges pay more attention to the comprehensive quality of students, during FY2023, the Group provided extracurricular programmes for personal attainment in sports, arts and dancing targeting children and teenagers.
 Extracurricular programmes not only improve students' physical fitness and cultivate students' artistic literacy, but also lay the foundation for students to study abroad, apply for ideal colleges, and study art majors in the future.
-The Group used its existing self-operated teaching centres or newly rented premises, to set up teaching centres, recruited experienced tutors and trainers, providing relevant extracurricular programmes for personal attainment, and recruited students to participate in newly opened sports, arts and dance courses.
-As at 31 December 2022, the Group operated 11 self-operated teaching centres and offered different courses in different areas.
+During FY2023, the Group established teaching centres in Zhengzhou and Beijing, recruited experienced tutors and trainers, providing relevant extracurricular programmes for personal attainment, and recruited students to participate in sports, arts and dance courses.
+As at 31 December 2023, the Group operated 18 self-operated teaching centres and offered different courses in different areas.

-In view of the trend of younger age in international education market, in FY2022, the Group acquired equity interests in KSI Education and KSI Education became an associate of the Group upon completion in January 2023.
 Through the education quality, education reputation, scale and development potential of KSI Education and two private schools (namely, Kingsley School and Heathfield Knoll School) it manages, the Group was able to expand its overseas school network.
 It is also expected to combine the Group's overseas education consultation services and extracurricular programmes for personal attainment business in the PRC to share their respective experiences and resources to create synergy.